 Academic enrichment

 Trips out of the classroom are invaluable for bringing the ancient world to life.
 There is a trip to Greece or Rome every other year.
-Closer to home year 8 visit Butser ancient farm, where they can sit round the hearth in an iron age house, visit a Roman villa, and try their hand at spinning sheep’s wool and wattling.
+Closer to home, Year 8 visit Butser ancient farm, where they can sit around the hearth in an iron age house, visit a Roman villa, and try their hand at spinning sheep’s wool and wattling.
 Year 9 visit Roman Bath.
-Lots of students choose to participate in the Latin and Greek reading competition, held in Oxford against other local schools.
+Lots of students choose to participate in the Latin and Greek reading competition, held in Oxford, against other local schools.
 There are lots of opportunities to attend lectures and plays, often connected to GCSE or A level set texts.
 We offer specific sessions for students applying for classical subjects at university.

 Extracurricular

 Helicon Club is a popular activity for Years 5-8.
 There are all sorts of classically related activities to try.
-Recently students have made and decorated their own Greek pots and made mosaics and model triremes.
-A high point of the year is the Helicon Club play, written and performed by the girls themselves.
+Recently, students have made and decorated their own Greek pots and made mosaics and model triremes.
+A high point of the year is the Helicon Club play, written and performed by the students themselves.

-Years 9-10 are invited to Classical Reading Group, in which we read and discuss some of the most entertaining or profound literature from the ancient world.
+Years 9-10 are invited to Classical Reading Group, during which we read and discuss some of the most entertaining or profound literature from the ancient world.
 ‘Medea’ and ‘Frogs’ have featured recently.

-For Y11 and above we have Senior Classics Society, where we enjoy presentations and debates about various areas of classical scholarship.
-A recent topic was what archaeology can teach us about climate change.
+For Year 11 and above, we have Senior Classics Society, where we enjoy presentations and debates about various areas of classical scholarship.
+Recent topics have included: what archaeology can teach us about climate change, the Minoans, ancient coins and Linear B script.